vllm-project/vllm/README.md

 * For technical questions and feature requests, please use Github issues or discussions.
 * For discussing with fellow users, please use Discord.
-* For security disclosures, please use Github's seucrity advisory feature.
+* For security disclosures, please use Github's security advisory feature.
-* For collaboration and partnership, please contact us at vllm-questions AT lists.berkeley.edu.
+* For collaborations and partnerships, please contact us at vllm-questions AT lists.berkeley.edu.